LudicWorlds/statemachine-for-unity/README.md

 3. Open the demo scene located at `Assets/Scenes/StateMachineDemoScene.unity`.
 4. In the scene, you will find a 'Cube' GameObject with the `CubeStateMachine` script attached.
 5. Press the 'Play' button in the Editor to start 'Play Mode'.
-6. Switch between different states (Rotating, Changing Size, Changing Color) by pressing the number keys (1, 2, 3).
+6. Switch between different states (Rotating, ChangingSize, ChangingColor) by pressing the number keys (1, 2, 3).

 You will find the example scripts in the 'Assets/Scripts' folder.
 These should give you a good idea of how to use the state machine.